 The doors of St. Patrick’s Cathedral finally swept open in 1879, sadly, 15 years after Archbishop Hughes’s death.
 He wanted to build what he termed a cathedral of suitable magnificence to, in a sense, mark a territory and say that “we’re Catholics and we’re here to stay, we’re in the city of New York, and we have this great thriving Catholic population.”
 He was obviously referring to the huge numbers of Irish immigrants hence St. Patrick becoming the patron of this cathedral in New York.

-People will get through 13 million pints of Guinness on St. Patrick’s Day, which is over double the amount consumed on any other day.
-2 billion pints are sold every year.
+- People will get through 13 million pints of Guinness on St. Patrick’s Day, which is over double the amount consumed on any other day.
+Two billion pints are sold every year.

-By law, no pubs or bars were allowed to open in Ireland on St. Patrick’s Day for over three decades.
-Thankfully for revelers, the law was repealed in 1960.
+- By law, no pubs or bars were allowed to open in Ireland on St. Patrick’s Day for over three decades.
+Thankfully for revellers, the law was repealed in 1960.

 Many St. Patrick’s Day traditions, myths, and legends are rooted in history, while others have evolved over time.
 So why don’t we break them all down and maybe other lore associated with the holiday?